PLEASE READ BEFORE PURCHASING TICKETS:

 PLEASE NOTE: ALL TICKETS, FOOD AND BEVERAGES MUST BE PRE-PURCHASED WITH THE LINKS BELOW!

 - We have a limit of 125 tickets per show.
 Everyone must be socially distant on the lawn space.
 If you are not vaccinated, please wear a mask when not seated or if you go into the Carnegie Art Center building.

 - Please bring your own chairs or blankets to the shows.

-- We are partnering with Webster’s Bistro to provide delicious food and beverages for each show.
+- We are partnering with Webster’s Bistro to provide delicious food for each show.
 Please note the menu changes slightly each month.

-- You will be able to order food & beverages when you purchase your tickets online.
+- You will be able to order food when you purchase your tickets online.

 - If you purchase tickets but you do not pre-purchase food/beverages with your tickets, we will follow up with you via email one week prior to the show to see if you want to order something.

-- We will NOT have additional food or alcohol at the event.
-Everything must be pre-ordered.
+- We will NOT have additional food at the event.
+Food must be pre-ordered.
 We will have drinks on site to sell.